erasmus-without-paper/ewp-specs-api-mt-mobilities/endpoints/status.md

  * If the caller doesn't have permission to check status of the report with given id or the report does not exist, then server MUST respond with HTTP 404.

+ * Mobility ids that where not present in the report of the given `msg_id` MUST be ignored.

 Response